rubendal/Plugin-Framework/README.md

 ```
 PluginManager manager = new PluginManager();
 manager.LoadPlugin(pluginPath);

+//Using a directory for Plugins
+PluginManager manager = new PluginManager(pluginDirectoryPath);
+manager.LoadPlugins();
 ```
 * Can set a verification function or lambda expression to allow plugins like an API key
 ```